ni/semi-test-library-dotnet/docs/UserGuide/ExceptionHandling.md

 > Class: `NISemiconductorTestException`\
 > Namespace: `NationalInstruments.SemiconductorTestLibrary.Common` \
 > Assembly: `NationalInstruments.SemiconductorTestLibrary.Abstractions.dll`
->

 ### Exception Wrapping Behavior

-- If the original exception is an `AggregateException`, the `NISemiconductorTestException` flattens it and uses the first inner exception.
+- If the original exception is an [`AggregateException`](https://learn.microsoft.com/en-us/dotnet/api/system.aggregateexception?view=netframework-4.8), the `NISemiconductorTestException` flattens it and uses the first inner exception.
+  - This is common when working with the `Do` and `DoAndReturnXXX` methods from the [`ParallelExecution`](advanced/[ParallelizationMethods.md) class, which are used by almost all of the library's extensions methods.
 - The error code (*HResult*) is extracted from the original exception, or parsed from the exception message if available.
 - The original exception is set as the inner exception, preserving the full stack trace and context.